J-1 Visa Construction Estimator Jobs

 Does the 2-year home residency requirement affect Construction Estimator trainees?

 It can.
 If your home country's government funded your studies, if you received a U.S. government scholarship, or if your occupation appears on your country's Exchange Visitor Skills List, the 2-year home residency requirement applies after your J-1 program ends.
-This restricts changing to H-1B or adjusting status without a waiver.
+This restricts changing to H-1B visa or adjusting status without a waiver.
 Confirm your situation with your designated J-1 sponsor before signing any host employer offer.